jonathan1440/weather-app/README.md

 The goal is to create a Unity web app showing weather data from my house for my senior project.

+This repoistory explains how I'm getting the weather data: https://github.com/jonathan1440/Get-Weather-Data

 **Using:**

-Python 3.6.2

-Anaconda

-JetBrains Rider 2017.1
+JetBrains Rider 2017.1 173.3994

-JetBrains PyCharm Community 2017.3.2

 Unity 2017.3 with support for:
 - MonoDevelop / Unity Debugger
 - Documentation
 - Standard Assets